 I read mostly educational books which I don’t read cover to cover, word for word.
 My reading is probably more scanning than reading.
-It’s very good for this kind of books (as you only read when you don’t understand or it doesn’t match what you expect to be there), but it’s a very bad habit for any other types of books.
+It’s perfect for this kind of books (as you only read when you don’t understand or it doesn’t match what you expect to be there), but it’s a terrible habit for any other type of book.

 I don’t remember the last time I enjoyed reading every word of the book.
 It has to be a long time.
 But finally, it happened again with a book Talks With T. G. Masaryk.
-Not sure if it’s so good in English as well, but I want to let know also people outside the Czech Republic because not only the form of writing is good, content is very good as well.
+Not sure if it’s so good in English as well, but I want to let know also, people outside the Czech Republic because not only the form of writing is excellent; content is excellent as well.

 It perfectly describes how it looked like here, in the Czech Republic, before and during the First Czechoslovak Republic.
 Actually, not only here, but also around.
 At least the relationships between countries and people.

 A lot is better now.
 We have plenty of food.
 Books.
 Books in our language.
 All available in our pockets.
-We don’t know what is war.
+We don’t know what war is.

 But sure, something is worse as well.
-Looks like people knew more languages than today.
+It looks like people knew more languages than today.

 And about life.
-How important is to have a life rich of events and inner progress.
+How important it is to have a life rich of events and personal progress.
 So read this book as this one is really good. :-)